hipe/tmx/lib/skylab/headless/doc/issues/154-the-control-flow-method-naming-idiomspace.md

 # the control-flow method-naming idiomspace :[#0154]

+(EDIT: the meaning of the `resolve_` prefix has changed subtly, necessitating a rewrite for this document #todo)

 the overblown title of this article is a formal way of saying something like
 this: if a method results in true-ish then it means keep going. otherwise (and it follows that the method result is false-ish), then it means stop now.